 You now know what you want to do, and you have some ideas on how to collect the data you need.
 The next step is putting all this to good use.

 It’s time to send your segments some personalized emails.

 Integrating your data

-Wherever you store your data points, be it CRMs or data warehouses, you have to have a seamless integration with your email campaigns.
+Wherever you store your data points, be it CRMs or data warehouses, you have to have seamless CRM-email integration with your email campaigns.

 Such an integration is key to opening the lines of communication between what the customer is telling you and your creative response, so you can send different types of transactional emails.